opnfv/vineperf/docs/testing/user/userguide/yardstick.rst

 Yardstick supports several `runner types
 <http://artifacts.opnfv.org/yardstick/docs/userguide/architecture.html#runner-types>`__.
-In case of vswitchperf specific TCs, **Sequence** runner type can be used to execute the testcase for given list of frame sizes.
+In case of ViNePerf specific TCs, **Sequence** runner type can be used to execute the testcase for given list of frame sizes.